GNz11/AnimalsAlive/README.md

 An educational mobile app for children to view photos of animals in their natural habitat.
-Built with JavaScript, React Native, Heroku, Unsplash API.
+Built with JavaScript, React Native, Unsplash API, Heroku.